-The Command System is designed to allow individual commands and command scripts to be sent via NASA's Integrated Test and Operations System (ITOS) system.
-Instrument commands are entered via a text-based interface or through a graphical user interface (GUI) to a dedicated Linux workstation in the Science Operations Center (SOC) at the University of Maryland (UMD) from which they are sent to the Engineering Support Center (ESC) at NASA's Wallops Flight Facility (WFF) through the internet.
+Integrated Test and Operations System (ITOS) system.
+Instrument commands are entered via a text-based interface or through a graphical user interface (GUI) to a dedicated Linux workstation in the Science Operations Center (SOC) at the University of Maryland (UMD) from which they are sent to the Engineering Support Center (ESC) at NASA's Wallops Flight Facility (WFF) through the Internet.
 The commands are forwarded to White Sands, NM to be sent up to the payload through TDRSS.
-Commands are received by the TDRSS transponder in the Command and Data Module (CDM) which checks if the commands are intended for its internal systems.
+Commands are received by the TDRSS transponder in the Command and Data Module (CDM), which checks if the commands are intended for its internal systems.
 If not, the commands are forwarded to the SFC, which determines if the commands are to be implemented internally, and if not, forwards them to the Command System's Atmel 89S8252 processor via a standard RS-232 serial port as ASCII characters.
 The processor formats the commands as appropriate, forwarding them to the correct box as RS-422 differential signals, and then sends an acknowledgement to the SFC.
 A reset signal is included in the command interface, which can be activated as a global reset or on a per box basis.
 When the balloon traverses a TDRSS zone of exclusion (ZOE) and none of the TDRS satellites is in view, a backup link using the Iridium satellite system can be used for command uplink and/or to down-link a reduced stream (up to 2.4 kbps) of housekeeping data.
 The Atmel 89S8252 processor is based on the Intel 8051 architecture, providing a reasonable instruction set, good bit-level instructions, and a wide variety of development tools.
-This device has the additional advantage of internal flash memory, which is in-circuit programmable through a This quick re-programmability feature greatly reduces development and simple serial interface. debugging effort.
-Redundant program memory is used to increase reliability by including a provision to switch the execution memory between internal flash and external erasable programmable read only memory EPROM (Erasable Programmable Read-Only Memory).
+This device has the additional advantage of internal flash memory, which is in-circuit programmable through a simple serial interface.
+This quick re-programmability feature greatly reduces development and debugging effort.
+Redundant program memory is used to increase reliability by including a provision to switch the execution memory between internal flash and external Erasable Programmable Read-Only Memory (EPROM).
 This processor is readily available in industrial temperature range, and is operated at 3.7 MHz to keep the power consumption very low.

-3.10 Housekeeping System
+3.10.
+Housekeeping system